 To stop Ethanalyzer, press Ctrl-C.

-Ethanalyzer can decode previously saved captures stored in any of the storage devices available on Cisco Nexus 7000 Series Switches.
+Analyzing a Previously Saved Capture Ethanalyzer can decode previously saved captures stored in any of the storage devices available on Cisco Nexus 7000 Series Switches.
 The display options available for live captures are also available when reading a previously saved capture:

 NX-OS# ethanalyzer local read usb2:2009-07-12_capture ?